-Applicants must hold a master's degree in nursing or a related field (i.e., M.P.H., M.B.A., M.H.A.) and a current license to practice as a registered nurse in the United States.
+Applicants must hold a master's degree in nursing or a related field (i.e., M.P.H., M.B.A., M.H.A.) and a current license to practice as a registered nurse in the United

+States.
 (Connecticut licensure is not required.)
 If the applicant's bachelor of science degree is not in nursing, the master's degree must be in nursing.
-Non-nursing master'sdegree applicants are required to have a portfolio review to determine the number of additional practice hours that may be required.
+Non-nursing master's-degree applicants are required to have a portfolio review to determine the number of additional practice hours that may be required.

 A total of 1,000 practicum hours is required for a D.N.P. degree.
 Those who entered with a master's degree in nursing generally earned a minimum of 500 clinical hours.
-Practice hours prior to entry into the D.N.P. program for those with a non-nursing master's degree will be determined by (1) the number of faculty-supervised hours in a health care management or policy experience, and (2) the number of faculty-supervised hours in a management, policy, or administrative project or experience.
-Applicants who completed fewer than the hours needed to meet the required 1,000 hours must fulfill those hours through one or more of the following mentored/supervised leadership practica:
+Practice hours prior to entry into the D.N.P. program for those with a non-nursing master's degree will be determined by (1) the number of faculty-supervised hours in a health care management or policy experience, and (2) the number of faculty-supervised hours who completed fewer than the hours needed to meet the required 1,000 hours must fulfill those hours through one or more of the following mentored/supervised leadership practica: